 This merged EPS/monthly configuration has been running in operations since 11 March 2008 (see Buizza et al. (2007) and Vitart et al. (2008) for a description of the operational configuration, and Buizza et al. (2003) for a description of the benefits of increasing the spatial resolution for the EPS).
-The EPS horizontal resolution was last changed on 26 January 2010.
+The EPS horizontal resolution was last changed on 8 March 2016.

-Since the introduction of the merged medium-range/monthly EPS on 11 March 2008, each of the 51 15-day non-linear integrations have been performed in tasks grouped in three families, legA, legB and legC.
-This facilitates the production of the ensemble forecast products in different batches: the first one which includes only products up to forecast day 10, the second one which includes also the 15-day products, and the third one (on Mondays and Thursdays) which includes also the monthly products.
+Since the introduction of the merged medium-range/monthly EPS on 11 March 2008, each of the 51 15-day non-linear integrations have been performed in tasks grouped in families, legA and legB.
+This facilitates the production of the ensemble forecast products in different batches: the first one which includes only products up to forecast day 15, and the second one on Mondays and Thursdays which includes the monthly products.
 A detailed description of the VAREPS technical implementation, including a detailed discussion on how to retrieve forecast data across the resolution change, can be found in Buizza et al. (2006).